Aestey/phd/data/readme.md

-This folder contains the data collected throughout the 5 semesters BitFit was used.
+This folder contains the raw data collected throughout the 5 semesters BitFit was used.

+id_grade_table.csv contains the final exam grade for each BitFit ID.